 But let’s not overdo it.
 We head to the Tiergarten next, crossing it towards the ‘Siegessäule’ (Victory column), before heading back towards the Brandenburger Tor via the ‘Straße des 17.
 Juni’ (Street of 17th June).
 And from there back to the train station.

-The Spree is just behind the train station, so crossing the footbridge there is a departure point for city centre boat tours.
+The river Spree is just behind the train station.
+When crossing the footbridge there is a departure point for city centre boat tours.
 From March until October the boats depart roughly every half hour for a 1-hour tour on the Spree, covering both the historic part of Berlin and the modern city center.

 Costs are €14 / adult.

-There are supermarkets and coffee shops in the station, so why not grab yourself a sandwich, iced coffee or whatever else you fancy and head to the Spreeufer (Spree bank) for a picnic and a little sunbath.
-And if you don’t fancy sitting on the grass, there are also a few bars directly by the water, so you can relax in a deckchair with a cocktail in your hand.
+There are supermarkets and coffee shops in the station.
+So why not grab yourself a sandwich, iced coffee or whatever else you fancy and head to the Spreeufer (Spree bank) for a picnic and a little sunbath.
+And if you don’t fancy sitting on the grass, there are also a few bars directly by the water, where you can relax in a deckchair with a cocktail in your hand.
+Perfect.

 Alexanderplatz is just 1 stop away by train or tube, so you can easily head over there and hit the shops in ‘Die Mitte’ (the middle, the shopping center there).